benmaier/epipack/paper/paper.md

   discrete-time approximative simulation methods like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011], [@maier_spreading_2020], [@kiss_mathematics_2017].
-  The class further allows to define chained (i.e. conditional) reactions using which public health interventions such as contact tracing can be simulated.
+  The class further allows to define chained (*i.e.*, conditional) reactions using which public health interventions such as contact tracing can be simulated.
   The *StochasticEpiModel* class is comparable to the `Gillespie_simple_contagion` function of the *EoN* (Epidemics on Networks) package [@miller_eon_2019], which does not yet, however, support temporal networks or conditional reactions at the time of writing.
 * *MatrixEpiModel*: This class is a static-rate version of the *EpiModel* class that runs faster